 And finally, set the budget.
-When you have it down to the two best non toxic mattress options, the price may be the only determining factor left.
-Of course, if they are both easily within what you want to spend—you might have to resort to more arbitrary methods to make a decision.
+When you have it down to the two best non-toxic mattress options, the price may be the only determining factor left.
+Of course, if they are both easily within what you want to spend—you might have to resort to more arbitrary methods to decide.

 All About Mattress Labels

-If you’re on the market for a non toxic mattress, be cautious, because there are a few extra things you should know (on top of the standard mattress buying considerations).
-The first step when looking for the best eco friendly mattress is making an informed decision, knowing which labels you can and cannot trust.
+If you’re on the market for a non-toxic mattress, be cautious, because there are a few extra things you should know.
+The first step when looking for the best organic mattress is making an informed decision, knowing which labels you can and cannot trust.
 Consumer Reports has published an article about supposed organic mattress labels that you can trust, and what standards they impose.
 Here is a summary of the information from that article: